Skip to main content

 The tensions between these laws, particularly in defining “voluntary” participation and setting incentive limits, have been the subject of significant regulatory action and litigation, revealing a dynamic legal landscape where the boundaries of compliance are continually being tested and redefined.

 The central point of friction often arises from the differing objectives of these statutes.
 HIPAA, as amended by the Affordable Care Act (ACA), sought to encourage wellness programs by explicitly permitting financial incentives up to a certain threshold.
-Its focus is on nondiscrimination within the context of eligibility and cost.
+Its focus is on nondiscrimination within the context of health plan eligibility and cost.

 The ADA, conversely, is focused on preventing employment discrimination against individuals with disabilities.
 It restricts employers’ ability to make medical inquiries or require medical examinations unless they are job-related and consistent with business necessity, with a key exception for “voluntary” employee health programs.